ADVOCACY PLAN 2013-2017

 2. Increase and maintain affordable, accessible housing.

 b.
 Through direct representation and systemic advocacy, reduce discrimination in local government planning and regulation of housing and land use and improve local government planning for affordable, accessible housing and a variety of living arrangements, for example, by continuing to litigate Independent Living Center et al v.
-City of Los Angeles et al. (PADD, PAIMI, PAIR, EA, Trust Fund)
+City of Los Angeles et al. (PADD, PAIMI, PAIR, PATBI, EA, Trust Fund)

 d.
 Develop a policy paper on “not in my backyard” (NIMBY) attitudes in siting of housing (CalMHSA)